HayatoNagasaki/knowledge_graph/README.md

 # knowledge_graph_with_networkx
 This is an attempt to represent knowledge by associating, and it gives what a concept is related to and how strong the connection is.
 It is not representing the relationship between concepts.
 Also, the association is trainable with neural networks.
-This knowledge graph is based on networkx module.

 ## requirement
 ```